spuckhafte/SpuckJs/README.md

 const NameInput = new Spuck({ type: 'input', parent: '#app', class: 'name', id: 'inp' }) NameInput.render(); // makes an element (does not put it in the dom)

-const setValue = NameInput.$state('value', 'ddd') // state of the element, returns a function to update it
+const setValue = NameInput.$state('value', '') // state of the element, returns a function to update it

 NameInput.prop = {
   value: '$-value', // refer to the state named "value" by using $- as prefix